mohammad8921/NewsTitlesCategorization-NaiveBayesClassifier/README.md

 # News Titles Categorization using Naive Bayes Algorithm
-* In this project, I implemented a Naive Bayes text classifier from scratch to categorize the titles of news.
+* In this project, I implemented a Naive Bayes text classifier from scratch to categorize the healines of the Persian news.
 The categories are:
   * International
   * Sport
   * Political